 Comprehensive Planning

-Comprehensive planning was a core area of David Rouse’s practice during his 25-year career at WRT.
-During the 1990s he was instrumental in developing the firm’s values-driven planning approach, which identifies community values and issues through the planning process as the basis for developing plan goals, policies, and actions.
-Examples include the FOCUS Kansas City Comprehensive Plan, awarded the Outstanding Planning Award for a Plan by the American Planning Association in 1999, and award-winning plans for Albany, NY, Annapolis and Cumberland, MD, Greensboro, NC, and Portsmouth, VA.
+Comprehensive planning has been a core area of research and practice throughout David Rouse’s career.
+During the 1990s he was instrumental in developing WRT’s values-driven planning approach, which bases plan vision, goals, and actions on shared values and aspirations determined through community engagement.
+Project examples include the FOCUS Kansas City Comprehensive Plan, awarded the Outstanding Planning Award for a Plan by the American Planning Association in 1999, and award-winning plans for Albany, NY, Annapolis and Cumberland, MD, Greensboro, NC, and Portsmouth, VA.
 David served as the lead consultant for the Imagine Austin Comprehensive Plan, which sets a vision and blueprint for the future of a rapidly growing Texan city created with the input of thousands of citizens.

 David played a key role in developing APA’s Comprehensive Plan Standards for Sustaining Places, which provide a national benchmark and resource for local jurisdictions seeking to integrate sustainable practices into their comprehensive plans.
 He served as a volunteer member of the Sustaining Places Task Force and Working Group that developed the draft standards.
 As APA Research Director he worked with 10 pilot communities to finalize the standards, co-authored the PAS Report Sustaining Places: Best Practices for Comprehensive Plans with the late David Godschalk, and supervised launch of a program that used the standards to recognize exemplary comprehensive plans.